-The control panel (located on the front of the chassis) must be connected to the JF1 connector on the motherboard to provide you with system status indications.
-A ribbon cable has bundled these wires together to simplify the connection.
-Connect the cable from JF1 on the motherboard to the Control Panel PCB (printed circuit board).
+The control panel (located on the front of the chassis) must be connected to the JF1 connector on the serverboard to provide you with system status indications.
+These wires have been bundled together as a ribbon cable to simplify the connection.

+Connect the cable from JF1 on the serverboard to the appropriate header on the Control Panel PCB (printed circuit board).
 Make sure the red wire plugs into pin 1 on both connectors.
 Pull all excess cabling out of the airflow path.
-The LEDs inform you of system status.

-See Chapter 3 for details on the LEDs and the control panel buttons.
-Details on JF1 can be found in Chapter 5.
+The control panel LEDs inform you of system status.
+See "Chapter 3: System Interface" for details on the LEDs and the control panel buttons.
+Details on JF1 can be found in "Chapter 5: Advanced Serverboard Setup."